maminnas/airflow-docker/README.md

 ## XCOM

 To pass values across tasks we can use XCOM.
 A task usually pushes it's return valye into XCOM but you can explicitly push results into XCOM if needed using `ti.xcom_push(key, value)` and pull the results from XCOM using `ti.xcom_pull(task_ids, key)`.
 You can find the example in `myPythonOperator.py`

+## TaskFlow API

+In this variation we define our DAGs using `airflow.decorators` specifically `@dag` and `@task` and let it infere the dependancy.
+You can find the sample code in `taskFlow.py`.
+To pass the returned values into XCOM, if they need to return more than one value you should specify `multiple_outputs=True` in the `@task` section.